Death Comes on Swift Wings

 “Everyone who doesn’t answer to ‘Princess,’” Carter said.

-As if summoned, the door cracked open just enough for a brown eye to appear.
+As if summoned, the door cracked open just enough for a hazel colored eye to appear.
 “Papa,” Sandy complained through the gap, “I told you, I don’t like ‘Princess.’”

 “You didn’t object when the tub went in,” Carter said mildly.